libor-m/ngs-course/install.rst

 - You can either double click the ``.ova`` file, or run VirtualBox, and choose ``File > Import Appliance``.
   Follow the instructions after the import is started.

-After successful installation you should see something like this (only the machine list will contain just one machine).
+After successful installation you should see something like this.
 Check whether you can start the virtual machine: click ``Start`` in the main VirtualBox window:

 .. image:: _static/vbox-main.png